codingforeveryone/READMEs/programmer-skills/git-basics.md

 ### Merge and rebase

-Merge a branch into your current HEAD
+Merge a branch into your current HEAD (commit history will read: commits from checked out branch first, then merged branch commits)
 ```bash
 $ git merge <branch>
 ```

-Rebase your current HEAD onto <branch>
+Rebase a branch into your current HEAD (commit history will read chronologically, regardless of which branch they were from)
 ```bash
 $ git rebase <branch>
 ```